giellalt/lang-udm/src-fst-morphology-affixes-nouns-old.lexc.md

 Words from lexicon N_ are mostly covered.
 These are from the main class of nouns described in more depth above.

-this nouns, as well as коала, have special +N+Sg+Ine endings in "н"
-TODO: +N+Sg+Ine     endings	 in "н"
+TODO: +Sg: POSTPX ;

-Words from Russian in **N_RUS_JA** end in –ия, our lexicon entries set the stem as ending in –ия, but there is a trigger that causes the final "я" to disappear in some situations.
+Words from Russian in *N_RUS_JA* end on –ия, but our lexicon entries set the stem as ending in –и, because the final -я appears only in some situations.
+TODO: possessives

-Words from Russian in **N_RUS_JE** end in –ие, our lexicon entries set the stem as ending in –ие, but there is a trigger that causes the final "е" to disappear in some situations.
+Words from Russian in *N_RUS_JE* end on –ие, but our lexicon entries set the stem as ending in –и, because the final -е appears only in some situations.
+TODO: possessives

+*CASESUF_JE* controls the occurrence of the original -е in the stem, which occurs in Nominative and Adverbial cases.
+Also note that cases with a yodified possibility in their initial vowel use this yodified version.

+*CASESUF_JA* controls the occurrence of the original -я in the stem, which occurs in Nominative and Adverbial cases.
+Also note that cases with a yodified possibility in their initial vowel use this yodified version.

+*CASESUF_KORKA* controls the output of case suffixes in the корка/куала type which tends to take short case suffixes when they are available.

-Words from Tatar in **N_TAT** preserve the original stem я in all cases.
+Words from Tatar in *N_TAT* preserve the original stem я in all cases.

-according to kpv temporary 2019-11-07
-* **LEXICON CASEPOSSLEX**

-* LEXICON NMN_END-IN-Ч/ДЗ  водз:водз

 À la Jaska

 * * *

-<small>This (part of) documentation was generated from [src/fst/affixes/nouns.lexc](https://github.com/giellalt/lang-udm/blob/main/src/fst/affixes/nouns.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/morphology/affixes/nouns-old.lexc](https://github.com/giellalt/lang-udm/blob/main/src/fst/morphology/affixes/nouns-old.lexc)</small>

 ---